The MLB playoffs are back on October 3rd.

 It is only via streaming that you can watch every Padres game this season.

-Fubo (formerly FuboTV) offers a 150+ channel base plan that includes Bally Sports in all the areas that the channels are provided.
+Fubo (formerly FuboTV) offers a 150+ channel base plan that includes Bally Sports in all the areas where the channels are provided.
 For those in the San Diego area, that means Bally Sports West and Bally Sports San Diego.
-You get all this for $88.98/mo.
+You get all this for $94.98/mo.

 You add MLB.TV to the service for $24.99/mo.
 That gives you access to all out-of-market MLB games and all Padres games regardless of your location.